xoseperez/espurna/README.md

-# Espurna
+# ESPurna

-Espurna ("spark" in Catalan) is a custom C firmware for [ITead Sonoff][1] Smart WiFi Switch.
+ESPurna ("spark" in Catalan) is a custom C firmware for [ITead Sonoff][1] Smart WiFi Switch.
 This device has an ESP8266 on board with a 8Mbit flash memory chip, a mains to 3V3 transformer and a relay (GPIO12).
-It also features a button (GPIO0), a LED (GPIO13) and an unpopulated header you can use to reprogram it.
+It also features a button (GPIO0), an LED (GPIO13) and an unpopulated header you can use to reprogram it.
+You can read about this board and firmware in [my blog][2].

 ## Features